Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Ablation details

 To test whether neurons with fast or slow timescales ($\tau$) are necessary for computations in the trained RNNs we perform the ablation analysis.
 For this analysis, we compute the relative accuracy of the model (\eq4 in the main text) after removing a single neuron.
 We ablate neuron $i$ by setting all incoming and outgoing associated weights to zero

 Here $W_{ij}$ refers to recurrent weights, $W_i^O$ to input weights and $W_i^O$ to readout weights.
-To measure the relative accuracy, we simulate the RNN forward using random binary inputs for $1000$ timesteps after $100$ timesteps of a burn-in period (to reach the stationary state).
-Then, we evaluate the accuracy of the network at each timestep.
+To measure the relative accuracy, we simulate the RNN forward using random binary inputs for $1000$ time steps after $100$ time steps of a burn-in period (to reach the stationary state).
+Then, we evaluate the accuracy of the network at each time step.
 We repeat this procedure over $10$ trials and compute the average and standard deviation of the relative accuracies across trials.